 Most environmental scientists work for the local or state government, but some also work as consultants.

-You can obtain entry level positions in environmental science with a bachelor’s degree and taking courses in biology, chemistry, engineering and environmental science.
+You can obtain entry-level positions in environmental science with a bachelor’s degree and take courses in biology, chemistry, engineering and environmental science.
 To earn the maximum salary and have the most responsibility, you will need to earn your Master of Public Health or MPH in environmental health or science.

 This occupation will see an 11% increase in job demand by 2024.
 This is caused by higher public interest in the dangers to the environment, and also the greater demands that are being put on the environment by the growth in population in the US and around the world.
 Many environmental scientists will be hired by consulting firms that help their clients to monitor and manage their environmental impact.

 The median wage in this field is $67,400.